Privacy

 tetris logincontacts the license server to validate or refresh your JWT.
 Same payload shape.

-That’s it.
-No per-compression callback, no continuous stream, no analytics SDK.
+That’s it for the CLI.
+No per-compression callback, no continuous stream, no CLI analytics SDK.

 What we do server-side

-into community_stats_cache (total installs, tokens saved, rough active-assistant mix)
+them into the public stats cache (total installs, tokens saved, rough active-assistant

 We do not sell this data.
 We do not share it with ad networks.
 We do not have an ad network.